Mortgage

 • Property taxes.
 This is only applicable if you paid any share of the seller’s taxes when you bought your home.

-• Legal and recording fees.
-A third party charges these fees for preparing the contracts and deeds and documenting the transaction in public records.
+• Recording fees.
+Fees charged by a third party for documenting the transaction in public records.

 • Survey fees.
-These fees are paid for a service to confirm the property’s boundaries.
+A survey confirms the property’s boundaries.

-You won’t be able to add these expenses to the basis if the seller paid them when you bought your home.
-Check your closing disclosure to confirm who paid which closing costs.
+You won’t be able to add these expenses to the basis if the seller paid any of them when you bought your home.
+Check your closing disclosure to confirm who paid which closing costs to be sure.

 loading image

-You can’t deduct all of your housing-related expenses from your taxable income.
-Here’s a list of items that aren’t tax-deductible under any circumstances:
+You can’t deduct all of your housing-related expenses from your tax bill.
+Here’s a list of items that are not tax-deductible under any circumstances:

-Form 1098, a mortgage tax form you receive from your mortgage company, provides only information about the mortgage interest and property taxes paid in the prior year.
-You’ll need a copy of your closing disclosure to verify tax-deductible closing costs.
-You can find the closing costs we outlined on page 2 of your disclosure.
-These costs are highlighted in the graphic below.
+The mortgage tax form 1098 you receive from your mortgage company provides information only about the mortgage interest and property taxes paid in the prior year.
+You’ll need a copy of the closing disclosure from your closing paperwork to verify tax-deductible closing costs.
+The graphic below shows where you can find the closing costs we discussed.

 Today's Mortgage Rates